 If I had thought about it, I would have roasted the seeds and let the kids eat them while listening and watching.
 I cut the eyes as we talked about “opening our eyes” to see God’s love.
 Then I cut the mouth as we talked about “sharing” God’s Word.
 You get the idea.
 And at the end, I placed a flashing LED light inside.
 Then kids could see our lights shining for God in all we say and do!

 Then it was their turn.
-No, I was not too comfortable with the idea of handing a bunch of elementary kids sharp objects…so I passed out miniature pumpkins and these awesome acrylic paint markers so the kids could draw their Jack-O-Lanterns to take home with the Pumpkin Prayer.
-(And down the road they can use the markers to make prayer rocks or story stones.)
-Then I emailed the Pumpkin Prayer to the parents suggesting that as a family they carve pumpkins as they go through the prayer.
-We will see how many give it a shot!
+No, I was not too comfortable with the idea of handing a bunch of elementary kids sharp objects.
+So I passed out miniature pumpkins and these awesome acrylic paint markers.
+Then kids could draw their Jack-O-Lanterns to take home with the Pumpkin Prayer.
+(And down the road, they can use the markers to make prayer rocks or story stones.
+The possibilities are endless!)

 This article about a pumpkin prayer craft for fall originally appeared here.